stevecashworks/assetmin/mining/readme.md

-this is the fronte end
+this is the front end